Botany Bay National Park,

 On N headland of Botany Bay - 20 miles from Sydney

 Book in advance

 |Australian Open winners at New South Wales Golf Club:

 New South Wales (NSW) is one of the most spectacular courses in Australia and it’s one of the toughest tests of golf in the country.
 If you have been fortunate (or should we say unfortunate) to try and play NSW in any sort of wind, you will certainly know what we mean.
 It has lost some of its undergrowth with the bushfires that went through the area a few years ago but the panoramic views that have resulted will leave you spellbound.

-Initially Dr Alister MacKenzie designed New South Wales in 1928.
-MacKenzie was responsible for probably the most famed cliff-top ocean course in all of world golf – Cypress Point in the USA – and twelve months later he created the layout here at La Perouse.
+Initially Dr Alister MacKenzie designed New South Wales in 1926.
+MacKenzie was responsible for probably the most famed cliff-top ocean course in all of world golf – Cypress Point in the USA – two years after he created the layout here at La Perouse.
 The NSW course overlooks Botany Bay, where Captain James Cook first sailed in to Australia in 1770.
 The course was built some 150 years later with the assistance of another famous architect, Eric Apperly, who was largely responsible for the bunkering and ensuring that MacKenzie's vision became a reality.

 The tough par three 2nd soon gives you a flavour for the stern test of golf ahead.
 Each of the four par threes are set in different directions, which means that you will be tested by the wind that will hit you from all directions – just like the great links courses in the British Isles.
 Whilst not a pure links course, NSW's rugged terrain combined with lightning fast greens demand the very best from a golfer both physically and mentally.